Hiking Boots vs Trail Runners – What’s Better for Your Feet?

 Although trail runners generally provide you with enough support and stability for walking well-maintained trails or less technical areas, some hikers find that most trail runners don’t provide the right amount of support that they need.

 If you continuously hike in footwear that doesn’t give you sufficient support, you risk shin splints, plantar fasciitis, and even Achilles tendonitis.
-For this reason, you should choose durable trail runners with good insoles and cushioning to absorb shock well.
+For this reason, you should choose durable trail runners with good hiking insoles and cushioning to absorb shock well.

 Warmth